 Cryptography is nothing new.
 Far from it.
 It’s thought the Egyptians invented it around 1900 BCE to make stories about their pharaohs seem even more mystical.
 Forms of encryption have been used ever since to protect sensitive data and turn the tides of war.

-As encryption technology and methods advance, so do levels of code breaking, which pushes the drive for more complex algorithms.
+As encryption technology and methods advance, so do levels of code-breaking, which pushes the drive for more complex algorithms.

-Encryption tools on your computer scrambles data sent over a network, so anyone intercepting your emails won’t be able to read or download files.
+Encryption tools on your computer scramble data sent over a network, so anyone intercepting your emails won’t be able to read or download files.
 Only the intended person with the right decryption key will be allowed access.
 You can also encrypt files as you save them on your server or cloud.
 Even if someone hacks in, without the proper key the files will be useless to them.

 This is also the same technology in ransomware — hackers encrypt your files so you can’t access them.
 You need to pay them to send you the decryption key, which will then unlock your files.